Home / Blog / Hiring Guide / Costs / Team Extension: What Is It and How It Helps Your Business Grow

 Once you need more developers throughout the project, your vendor is ready to hire them, usually within weeks.

-The team extension model also allows businesses to scale down promptly and put their remote staff “on hold” as they’re free from long-term commitments.
+The team extension model also allows businesses to scale down promptly and put their remote staff “on hold” as they’re free from long-term commitments, while augmenting your IT staff with specialized external resources as needed.

 Access to Specialized Skills